eed-web-application/elog-plus-frontend/README.md

 #### Icons

-Besides the following expectations, all icons are from [Hero Icons](https://heroicons.com/) and are just used as inlined SVGs:
+Besides the following exceptions, all icons are from [Hero Icons](https://heroicons.com/) and are just used as inlined SVGs:

 - Attachment file icons are from FontAwesome
 - Editor menu icons are from [Remix Icon](https://remixicon.com/), where only the contents of the d attribute were copied over to the format used by Hero Icons.